-Z-CoiL Footwear has been extensively tested both in the Laboratory and in real life situations.
-With over 1 million pair sold, we have much data regarding the effectiveness of Z-CoiL footwear in the field.
+Z-CoiL Footwear has been extensively tested both in the Laboratory and in real life.
+With over 1 million pair sold, there is extensive data regarding the effectiveness of Z-CoiL footwear in the field.

 - A patented conical coil suspension system – (featuring the worlds largest compression system)